Is Ketamine Assisted Therapy

 • Caution in individuals with a history of significant trauma, if not working with a therapist

-Next Steps
+Next Steps for Ketamine-Assisted Therapy

-Curious if ketamine therapy could help you?
+Curious if ketamine therapy for depression, anxiety treatment alternative, or personal growth therapy could help you?

 Medical caduceus symbol with two snakes wrapped around a staff, wings at the top.